Like father, like son? Not so much in Bush dynasty

 Contrast that with the son’s Iraq invasion — a war of choice, framed by a world view of good versus evil with nothing in between.
 And, this time, all the way to Baghdad.

 The father’s Gulf War lasted six weeks, after four-plus months of diplomacy and preparation.
-The son’s wars in Afghanistan and Iraq outlasted his presidency and became President Barack Obama’s to draw down.
+The son’s wars in Afghanistan and Iraq outlasted his presidency and became President Barack Obama’s to manage.
+President Donald Trump still has thousands of troops in both countries.

 FAMILY